mtumilowicz/solidity-token-design-patterns-workshop/README.txt

         * onERC1155Received
         * onERC1155BatchReceived
 * ERC165
+    * ERC165 standard is known as the Standard Interface Detection, using which we can publish and detect all interfaces a smart contract implements
     * If standards are developing and evolving over time, then ERC721 version 0.0.1 (a number I just made up) may have an interfaceID of 0x9f40b779 (which is the value of InterfaceID_ERC721 in the contract you provided).
 However, version 0.0.2 may add, change, or remove a function, which would completely change the interfaceID to something else.
         * So as long as you specify that your contract complies to ERC721 0.0.1, someone else can look up the interface, and check it against your contract.
     * So the very short answer to your question is, you shouldn't be checking supportsInterface against a single function, but rather against the whole interface.